alexjustesen/speedtest-tracker-docs/other/proxies/nginx.md

 # Nginx

-[Nginx](https://nginx.org) can be used as a Reverse Proxy in front of Speedtest Tracker when you want to expose the Dashboard publicly with a trusted certificate.
+[Nginx](https://nginx.org) can be used as a Reverse Proxy in front of Speedtest Tracker to expose the Dashboard publicly with a trusted certificate.

-First, you will need to add the `APP_URL` and `ASSET_URL` environment variables to the docker compose for the URL you will be exposing to reach the Dashboard.
+First, you will need to add the `APP_URL` and `ASSET_URL` environment variables to the docker compose.

 ```yaml
 services: